dakujem/peat/readme.md

 Once this works, I suggest you move on to configure the bridge service (see below).

+> 💡
-> P.S.:\
+>
-> If none of this works, read the [Vite's Backend integration guide](https://vitejs.dev/guide/backend-integration.html),
+> If none of the above works, read the [Vite's Backend integration guide](https://vitejs.dev/guide/backend-integration.html),
-> try to figure out what HTML serves your JS app correctly, then compare it to what Peat outputs and tweak the variables.
+> try to figure out what HTML serves your JS app correctly,
+> then compare it to what Peat outputs
+> and tweak the variables accordingly.

 ## Bridge usage

-Either `ViteBridge::makePassiveEntryLocator` friction reducer can be used, or custom entry locator setup can be composed (see `ViteBridge` source code).

-To pre-generate cache for production, use `ViteBundleLocator::populateCache`.
+The most straight-forward way is to register `ViteBridge` as a service in your service container.

+Depending on your running environment, this service would create a suitable "entry locator" (`ViteLocatorContract`), which populates assets for Vite entries.

 To get asset URLs (or HTML tags), use the `ViteLocatorContract::entry` method (see the example below).

-### Cache

-It is also possible to improve performance by exporting the manifest contents into a PHP cache file, then including it instead of parsing the JSON file.

-This is achieved by calling `ViteBuildLocator::populateCache()` as one of the build steps during the deployment/ci process.

-## Example
+### Example

 Assume JS sources are located in `<project>/js/src` and the public dir is `<project>/public`, `my-js-widget` may be replaced with any path.